gnoppix/wiki-pages/src/content/docs/installation/install.md

 The story behind Gnoppix and its naming is this: Klaus Knopper was one of the first person to release a Debian-based LiveCD.
 I loved the concept, as there was no easy way in the mid-2000s to demonstrate a Linux desktop to users without installing it.
 DVDs were also very rare and expensive back then.

-Knoppix was initially built for KDE and GNOME.
-When Klaus decided to drop GNOME, I asked him to adapt the LiveCD concept.(We worked on different projects.)
-My idea was to include a GNOME Desktop instead of KDE, with better hardware detection, the ability to write to the LiveCD, and more.
-This was so revolutionary at the time that Shuttleworth hired me to include Gnoppix in his first Ubuntu distribution, and that's how Ubuntu was born.
+Knoppix was initially built for both KDE and GNOME.
+When Klaus Knopper decided to drop GNOME support, I approached him with an idea to adapt the LiveCD concept (we were working on different projects at the time and Klaus dropped Gnome cause the 600GB limitation on CDs).
+My vision was to create a LiveCD that featured a GNOME Desktop instead of KDE, alongside significantly better hardware detection and, crucially, the ability to write to the LiveCD – something revolutionary back then.
+This concept proved to be so groundbreaking that Shuttleworth hired me to include Gnoppix in his Linux distribution, and that's literally how Ubuntu was born.
+To honor Klaus for his pioneering work and initial ideas, I named it Gnoppix.
+You know how the KDE community often puts a "K" in front of everything?
+Well, this time, I replaced the "K" with a "G" for GNOME.
+While some GNOME enthusiasts were coming up with more elaborate names like Kalypso, Gnoppix was simply easier to remember.

 After Gnoppix was implemented into Ubuntu, I started the first Cononical Community project focused with KDE on it.
 Just running an Ubuntu GNOME desktop but KDE packages on it and Kubuntu was born, as i left on my 6 month contract, Riddel took over.
 :::